 Keep scrolling for the best toiletry-packing tips from our team of editors!

 “First and foremost, I divide my makeup into groups.
 I separate out anything with clothes-ruining capabilities, like liquids, goopy lotions, heavily-pigmented powders, and such.
-If I’m being extra Type A and careful, I will drop each item or group of small items (like eye shadow pots) that have the ability to open into their own plastic bag, so if catastrophe does happen, it’s contained within a plastic bag.
+If I’m being extra Type A and careful, I will drop each item or group of small items (like eye shadow pots) that have the ability to open into their own plastic bag, so if catastrophe does happen, it’s contained.
 Then I’ll pack these items together in one separate makeup bag.
 If they’re going to ruin anything, they can ruin each other in one big, messy orgy, but at least they won't spill into and ruin a handbag, or damage an article of clothing in a suitcase.” — Alina

 “In middle school, I read a book about a girl who traveled somewhere across the world and opened her suitcase only to discover that her shampoo, conditioners, and other liquids had exploded all over her clothes.
 It was quite traumatizing.
 Ever since then, I’ve ensured I would never suffer the same fate as that poor girl by sealing all liquid products closed with a circle of Scotch tape.” — Faith

 “If I’m packing anything that’s fragile or in a glass container (like a perfume bottle or face cream), I always place it inside a sealed Ziploc bag to prevent spills; then wrap a T-shirt or towel around it to cushion it from any travel-induced jostling.” — Faith

 How do you pack your toiletries?
 Tell us below!